audreyper/jammming/README.md

 # Prerequisites

-You will need to generate a Client ID at https://developer.spotify.com/ If you want to deploy, you will need to change the redirectUri in Spotify.js file to your own domain.
-To test it locally, change to localhost:3000.
-You will also need to add your domain in your Spotify app's settings under Redirect URIs.
+You will need to generate a Client ID at https://developer.spotify.com/

+For local testing and deployment it is necessary to add a redirectUri in Spotify.js and under Spotify app's settings (developer dashboard).

 # Built With
 React

 Surge - Used to deploy

 SweetAlert - Used for alert box